wpmvc/container/README.md

 ### Checking Availability (`has`)

 Check if a service is available.
-The `has()` method follows a "Slow Path" logic:
+The `has()` method follows a performance-optimized logic:
-1. Check if already instantiated.
+1. Fast-path check for cached instances or explicit registry entries.
-2. Check if manually registered in the registry.
+2. Alias resolution to check terminal IDs.
-3. Check if the terminal resolved ID exists as a class (`class_exists`).
+3. Fallback to `class_exists` for autowiring candidates.

 ```php
 if ($container->has(MyService::class)) {